This post may contain affiliate links. Please see my disclosure policy for details.

 Looking for some epic Assam photos?
 You’ve come to the right place!

 Assam really is an awesome state to visit in North East India.

 From the traditional temples of Guwahati to Shiv Sagar, the tea plantations in Tezpur, and the wildlife of Kaziranga and Majuli Island.
 It really has it all and provides an amazing Assamese adventure.

-WARNING: May cause serious wanderlust and I am not liable for you booking your ticket to Assam!
+WARNING: This post may cause serious wanderlust and I am not liable for you booking your ticket to Assam!